 Due to huge technological advancements taking place in the 21st century and a swing in commercial building trends, modern construction methods now include offsite construction.
 This is the manufacture and assembly of construction elements off-site, prior to being put together onsite.

 Offsite construction is an effective method of reducing waste materials, especially as the required building materials can be more accurately calculated offsite.
 In addition to this, there’s also a cost certainty – as in a factory setting, mistakes are less likely to be made which leads to a further reduction on construction wastage.

-Offsite construction is a safer environment for construction workers and is a far more predictable setting for hazards, than onsite, which also has variables such as weather and visibility.
-Construction onsite also disrupts residents living nearby and so offsite manufacturing reduces the level of noise pollution in built-up areas.
+Offsite construction is a safer environment for construction workers and is a far more predictable setting for hazards than onsite, which also has variables such as weather and visibility.
+Construction onsite also disrupts residents living nearby and so offsite manufacturing reduces the level of pollution in built-up areas.

 Efficient construction is pretty much guaranteed when materials and buildings are constructed off-site.
 Industrial productivity is slowed down when variables such as adverse weather conditions are introduced into the mix.
 This complication does not exist in offsite construction, where construction components are assembled inside a factory.

 As mentioned earlier on, sustainable construction (also known as green construction) is huge at the moment and is here to stay.
 Offsite construction doesn’t require as much heavy machinery and uses up much less energy than traditional methods of construction.
-Transportation to onsite is greatly reduced, as fewer vehicles are required as the building materials have already been built offsite.
-Just one of the cost-cutting benefits of offsite construction.
+In fact, switching to offsite construction can cut greenhouse gas emissions by 17-30%.

 Are you looking for another way to increase construction safety, construction efficiency, and construction sustainability, whilst reducing construction waste?
 EasyBuild has the solution for you.
 Built for construction by construction, EasyBuild offer specialist construction project management software.